Steelmanning The NIMBYs

 But tell a YIMBY that someone, somewhere, is against having a BART station in their neighborhood, and it’s like waving a red flag at a bull.

 Maybe clear-cutting everything in the way of San Francisco’s expansion is the utilitarian correct thing to do.
 Maybe it would increase the US economy so much that we can’t afford not to do it.
-But Thomas Hobbes wrote the sovereigns may not demand someone go willingly to their death, because resisting death is such a natural human urge that people in the state of nature could not sign it away when forming a primordial state.
+But Thomas Hobbes wrote that sovereigns may not demand someone go willingly to their death, because resisting death is such a natural human urge that people in the state of nature could not sign it away when forming a primordial state.
 And some European countries don’t count resisting arrest as a crime, because they consider freedom so fundamental that nobody can be blameworthy for trying to protect it.
 I believe some people need to have BART stations near their houses, just like some people need get arrested or be executed.
 But resisting each of these seems so natural and fundamental that I am unwilling to blame anyone for trying.
 I think neurotypical people usually underestimate how bad cities are for people with noise sensitivities, anxiety, purity intuitions, or just a need for nature and green things in their environment, and that the campaign against people who want to keep their suburbs suburban doesn’t take this into account.

 I have heard YIMBYs counter that we don’t have to turn Marin County into San Francisco II, that there’s a balance between trying to preserve what’s good about a place and reflexively opposing all new development.
 But on slippery slopes where a coalition of people with slightly different preferences are trying to coordinate, drawing a bright line and refusing to cross it is the theoretically correct solution.
 This is especially true when each new development brings in new voters who may be less attached to the current nature of a place and more willing to vote in future development.
 Sometimes the only stable solution is just to not get on the slope.